Customer.io Pipelines API

 The track method tells us about actions people take—the events people perform—on your site.
 Every track call represents an event.

-You should track your audience’s activities with events both as performance indicators and so you can respond to your audience’s activities with campaignsCampaigns are automated workflows that send people messages and perform other actions when people meet certain criteria. in Journeys.
+You should track your audience’s activities with events both as performance indicators and so you can respond to your audience’s activities with campaignsCampaigns are automated workflows you set up to send people messages and perform other actions when they meet your criteria. in Journeys.
 For example, if your audience performs a Video Viewed or Item Purchased event, you might respond with other videos or products the person might enjoy.

 You can send events with an anonymousId or a userId.
 Calls that you make with an anonymousId are associated with a userId when you identify someone by their userId.